Browse tips

 - Put monthly routines on a dated page.
 The Routines page stores the checklist.
 Monthly Grid, Monthly Overview, or the first weekend of the month tells you when to use it.

-- Add a restart rule.
+- Add a return rule.
 Try: if I miss it, I do the tiny version next.
-Or: open planner, choose today, do one reset action.
+Or: open planner, choose today, do one small action.
 Routines need return paths, not perfect streaks.

 - Copy first every time.
 If you write on the clean template by accident, undo if possible.
 If not, bring in a fresh clean copy from the original planner file and make copy first the first habit.